Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 * Decide whether you want a ``PrefixOperator``, ``PostfixOperator``, or ``InfixOperator``.

-* Create a new :class:` whoosh_reloaded.qparser.syntax.GroupNode` subclass to hold nodes affected by your operator.
-This object is responsible for generating a :class:` whoosh_reloaded.query.Query` object corresponding to the syntax.
+* Create a new :class:` whoosh.qparser.syntax.GroupNode` subclass to hold nodes affected by your operator.
+This object is responsible for generating a :class:` whoosh.query.Query` object corresponding to the syntax.

 * Create a regular expression pattern for the operator's query syntax.